P站视频

 In Denys-Drash syndrome, the kidneys become diseased and stop working when the child is very young.
 Wilms tumors usually develop in the diseased kidneys.
 The reproductive organs don’t develop normally, and boys may be mistaken for girls.
 Because the risk of Wilms tumors is very high, doctors often advise removing the kidneys soon after this syndrome is diagnosed.

 In Frasier syndrome the kidneys are also diseased, but they usually keep working into adolescence.
 As with Denys-Drash syndrome, the reproductive organs don’t develop normally.
-Children with Frasier syndrome are also at increased risk for Wilms tumors, although they are at even higher risk for cancers in the reproductive organs.
+Children with Frasier syndrome are also at increased risk for Wilms tumors, although this risk is not as high as with Denys-Drash syndrome.
+They are at even higher risk for cancers in the reproductive organs.

 Beckwith-Wiedemann syndrome